-For some trading systems, OANDA TMS stipulates that the mark-up will be charged on spreads.
+For some trading systems, TMS Brokers stipulates that the mark-up will be charged on spreads.

-In the case of CFDs based on cryptocurrencies the market price of the financial instrument shown on accounts in CFDs service variant is the result of the price of the underlying instrument and the mark-up on spread.
+In the case of CFDs based on cryptocurrencies the market price of the financial instrument shown in the TMS Connect, TMS Prime and TMS Trader systems is the result of the price of the underlying instrument and the mark-up on spread.
 Therefore, the Client sees in the transaction system the price of the instrument with the mark-up already included.